crelya/riam/README.md

 *A project by Rodrigo Crespo & Meriem El Yamri*

-This project is the server part of the project Rasp in a Maze, a hardware+software project where two or more motorized raspberries work together to get out of a maze.
+This project is the server part of the project Rasp in a Maze, a hardware+software project where two or more motorized raspberries work together to get out of a maze, using a **distributed backtracking algorithm**.

 To make it work with the app, you need to install the APP: https://github.com/crelya/riam_monitor